 Even though glass droppers are nothing difficult to maintain, they still require some precautionary steps here and there that will make sure that the product is germ-free and is not damaged during the whole cleaning process.

 Also, remember that if your glass dropper has become dirty, it doesn’t mean that it has to be thrown away.
 There’s still hope, all you have to do is follow the sterilization process mentioned down below.

 #1 Using Hydrogen Peroxide to Clean Glass Droppers

 A chemical compound that comes in blue color, Hydrogen peroxide might just be what you need for a situation of hopeless dirty glass droppers.

-This chemical is well-known for its cleaning purposes as it is a bleaching agent and other uses that include being used as an oxidizer and antiseptic etc.
+This chemical is well-known for its cleaning purposes as it is a bleaching agent and other uses that include being used as an oxidizer and sterilizer etc.

 What You Need